 That second Kennedy shelter, a replica of this one and also built in 1961, is in private hands on Nantucket Island, Mass., not far from the Kennedy residence in Hyannis Port.
 It is not open to the public.

-Millwood is not convinced this bunker, or any, was a direct result of the Cuban Missile Crisis.
+Millwood, now deceased, was not convinced this bunker, or any, was a direct result of the Cuban Missile Crisis.
 The Seabees unit he served in during the 60s built many shelters for presidents over the years, he said, including one for Dwight Eisenhower at Camp David.

 "Wherever the president was, whoever the president was, you always had a safe place where the president would be well protected," Millwood said.